 Candidates are reminded that as well as discussing what could have gone better, it is also appropriate to note what went well.
-Noting what went well, and could therefore be repeated in a similar situation, could very well be a valid thing for a candidate to write about.
+Noting what went well, and could therefore be repeated in a similar situation, is a useful activity both in the context of this exam but also in the world of work.

-Furthermore, the evaluation should not just describe what happened, but should be a description of the candidate 'stepping back' to consider what went well and what could have gone better.
+The evaluation should not just describe what happened, but should be a description of the candidate 'stepping back' to consider what went well and what could have gone better.

 The best answers tended to have three distinct components: (1) a statement describing the extent to which the candidate considered themselves to have been effective (or otherwise); (2) a discussion of what went well; and (3) a discussion of things that could have gone better.
+These stronger answers tended to be balanced and honest and were well-focused on the specific situation.